roughconsensus/roughconsensus.github.io/content/_index.md

                 A successful transformation does not solely depend on the selection and implementation of the right technology.
 Much more important is the adaptation of your business processes and the shift in mindset of your staff.
             </p>
             <p>
                 My approach addresses each of these three aspects: people, processes and technology.
 I focus on improving your way of working by making the feedback loop for innovation as short as possible.
 Your organisation's transformation accelerates only when your people learn fast from their actions.
 This is were a data driven approach marries automation.
-By building in measurable feedback from the start and automating as much as sensible both your development and your operations, your pace of change increased.
+By including measurable feedback from the start and automating as much as sensible, for both development and operations, your pace of change increases.
 That's what I call <em>agility</em>.
             </p>
         </div>
     </div>